Use Strong Passwords

 • Ten or more characters total.

 Passphrases are longer and more complex than passwords.
-They are easier to remember, but more difficult to guess.
+They are easier to remember and create, but more difficult to guess.
+Avoid using birthdays, common words, names and even any variant of the actual word "password".

 As long as there are passwords, we will need password managers.